-The Suit was filed on behalf of the renowned artist and Padma Bhushan awardee Jatin Das for destruction of his Iconic Art Installation ‘Flight of Steel’ from the steel city, Bhilai’s famous Murga Chowk nick-named after the iconic sculpture.
+The suit was filed on behalf of the renowned artist and Padma Bhushan awardee Jatin Das for the destruction of his Iconic Art Installation ‘Flight of Steel’ from the steel city, Bhilai’s famous Murga Chowk nick-named after the iconic sculpture.

-- The plaintiff rushed to the Zoo and found disfigured, twisted bits and pieces of the Sculpture dumped and scattered in two lots that were painted with various colours (blue, green, yellow and red).
+The plaintiff rushed to the Zoo and found disfigured, twisted bits and pieces of the Sculpture dumped and scattered in two lots that were painted in various colours (blue, green, yellow and red).

-- On 10th April, 2012, Jatin Das filed this suit for permanent injunction for restraining infringement of his special rights, namely ‘moral rights’ being the author of the Sculpture and for restraining the defendants from causing further loss, damage, distortion, mutilation or modification of the said Sculpture.
+On 10th April 2012, Jatin Das filed this suit for a permanent injunction for restraining infringement of his special rights, namely ‘moral rights’ being the author of the Sculpture and for restraining the defendants from causing further loss, damage, distortion, mutilation or modification of the said Sculpture.

-- The Committee (Mr. Kirtiman Singh being the convener) was also empowered to visit the site or call for a video of the site.
-The expenses for visit of the Committee to the site.
-The Committee was directed to submit its report to this Court within a period of six weeks from itsfirst meeting, suggesting the place for re-location of the Sculpture as well as the terms for re-assembly/re-erection.
+The Committee (Mr. Kirtiman Singh being the convener) was also empowered to visit the site or call for a video of the site.
+The expenses for the visit of the Committee to the site.
+The Committee was directed to submit its report to this Court within a period of six weeks from its first meeting, suggesting the place for the relocation of the Sculpture as well as the terms for re-assembly/re-erection.

 People involved: Pravin Anand, Dhruv Anand, Udita M Patro and Shamim Shahin Nooreyezdan